Judge, slumping Yankees on the brink after getting blanked

 After totaling just four runs during two losses in Houston to begin the series, New York’s normally potent lineup looked even more overmatched Saturday in providing zero support for ace Gerrit Cole.

-”I think they’ve attacked the zone,” third baseman Josh Donaldson said. ”They have good stuff.
-They have good arms over there.
-Can’t take anything away from those guys, but we just need to be better.”

 Judge, who set an American League record with 62 home runs during the regular season, went 0 for 4 with two strikeouts and never got the ball out of the infield.
-He is batting .156 with 14 strikeouts and three RBIs in the playoffs, including 1 for 12 against the Astros.
+New York is batting .128 with 41 strikeouts in the series.

-”I wouldn’t say (how) I go, we go.
-We’ve got a lot of individuals on this team that can carry the club,” Judge said. ”I’ve got to step up and do my job.
-I didn’t come up with the big hit, missed a couple the other night.
-But like I said, we’ve still got a lot of ballgame left in us.
-Just got to take care of business tomorrow.”

 “I don’t think I’m perplexed about it.
 It’s just the nature of the game sometimes,” said outfielder Harrison Bader, who made a costly error when he nearly collided with Judge in right-center.
 “It’s a small sample size.”